 Waban median real estate price is $2,096,829, which is more expensive than 98.9% of the neighborhoods in Massachusetts and 99.1% of the neighborhoods in the U.S.

-The average rental price in Waban is currently $3,698, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 97.9% of the neighborhoods in Massachusetts.
+The average rental price in Waban is currently $3,488, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 45.8% of Massachusetts neighborhoods.

 Waban is a suburban neighborhood (based on population density) located in Newton, Massachusetts.

 Waban real estate is primarily made up of large (four, five or more bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Waban neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.